Flight-Free-UK/flight_free_uk_website/source/posts/how-to-find-routes-and-destinations.html.markdown

 ## I﻿nterrail

 [I﻿nterrail](https://www.interrail.eu/en/interrail-passes/global-pass) gives you the freedom to travel where you like, when you like.
-The website has extensive travel information which can give you all you need to know for your holiday.
+The website has extensive travel information which can give you all the ideas you need for your holiday.

 ###### For route ideas and accounts of other people’s journeys, head to our [Destination Inspiration](/how_to/#destination-inspiration) pages.